ikemanep1/Portfolio_Project-13_Animal_Shelter_API/README.md

 * _5: type 'rails s' into the console and navigate to localhost:3000 on postman_

 # Known Bugs

-_Note: Ike has spent the past hour working with psuedo-theory code to apply monday's further exploration functionality to his project.
-The code that has been applied is breaking the rest of the app, so what he has is displayed below:

-@dogs = Dog.paginate(page: params[:page], per_page: 30)

-<%= will_paginate @dogs %>

-I have not been able to find resources that can help me add Monday's further exploration functionality to my API.
-I will work on this over the weekend.
-_

-# specs

 ### Support and contact details